Pork Chops is one of those meals, that can be mouthwateringly good, or leave you with a stiff jaw from too much chewing.

 I digress, again.
 This recipe came up in my search.
 I loved the sound of the sauce.
 It is gorgeous, if a sauce can be gorgeous.
 I used it with the rabbit.
 Loved it.
 I used the sauce over sautéed chicken livers.
 Loved it.
 So then I figured, using the actual pork chops from the recipe should be a no-brainer.
 Loved it!!
 So now I have my go-to sauce, and pork chops that are juicy and tender, a perfect mid-week meal.
 For that matter, this sauce elevates the humble pork chop, to company-worthy status.

-I often serve this with a side of mashed potatoes (to make Jim happy) But sometimes, sauerkraut, or caraway cabbage and parsley egg noodles is sharing the plate.
+I often serve this with a side of mashed potatoes (to make Jim happy) But sometimes rice, sauerkraut, or caraway cabbage and parsley egg noodles is sharing the plate.
 There’s something about pork and cabbage that goes so well together.
 Must be the German in me.
-In the meal I photographed, I served it with a side of cabbage alla carbonara.
+At the bottom is an early shot of these pork chops with a side of cabbage alla carbonara.
 Yes, cabbage instead of pasta, gets the carbonara treatment.
 It’s marvellous and a worthy companion to these chops.
+Try it here!

 SUCCULENT PORK CHOPS WITH MUSTARD SAUCE

 - 4 (at least 3/4-inch-thick) pork chops (thinner will affect the juiciness and tenderness of the final chop)

 - 1/4 cup finely chopped shallots (1 to 2)